cicsdev/cics-java-liberty-appstate/README.md

 # cics-java-liberty-appstate

 This project provides a simple RESTful application state browser for Liberty using the WebSphere JMX Mbeans support.

+More information about this sample can be found in the accompanying tutorial [Querying Liberty web applications using JMX](blog.md)

 ## Pre-reqs